Appeal Decision 55 - Certificate of Lawful Development.

 December 2008, confirms that where a property has a stepped rear elevation, the limitation on the projection of

 the extension will be similarly stepped.
-Hence, for a property with
+Hence, for a property with an original rear projection, an extension

-an original rear projection, an extension within the infill area would not be permitted to extend more than 3m
+within the infill area would not be permitted to extend more than 3m from the rear wall of the main

 5.19.
 In this case, the